US veterinary universe, mapped

 How do mobile-clinic networks like VIP Petcare differ from hospital chains?

 They are a different business entirely.
 VIP Petcare runs 2,105 pop-up community clinics inside Tractor Supply, Pet Supermarket, and similar retail partners.
 Each pop-up uses the host retailer's address.
 There is no freestanding hospital.
 ShotVet runs 372 of the same model.
 Petco operates 1,633 in-store Vetco clinics, a mix of full-service Vetco Total Care hospitals and walk-in vaccination clinics.
-Treat these as a distinct ICP: they buy vaccines and pop-up logistics, not exam-room equipment.
+These are a distinct ICP: they buy vaccines and pop-up logistics, not exam-room equipment.

-Can I filter by state / metro / model?
+Can I filter by state, metro, or model?

 Yes.
 The dataset is segmentable by state, metro, model (freestanding hospital, mobile, in-store, urgent care, emergency, hospice), parent group (Mars, PE-rollup, true independent), and chain affiliation.
 The sample includes 100 records pulled to your filter; if you want California-only Mars VCA hospitals or Texas-only true independents, that is what arrives.